All About Cedar Shake Roofing

 Cedar Shake Roofing Warranties

-Homeowners that select pressure-treated shakes should understand that the treatment company also warranties their work.
+Homeowners who select pressure-treated shakes should understand that the treatment company also warranties their work.
 Your installer can inform you of the terms of this additional warranty protection.

 A roofing contractor must also take full responsibility for workmanship.
 The roofing company must install cedar shakes to code and